trCVZ/conway-game-of-life/README.md

 ## Installation

-1. Copy the source code into a file named `game_of_life.c`.
-2. Compile the program with the command:
+1. Compile the program with the command:
     ```bash
     gcc .\conway.c
     ```
-3. Run the program:
+2. Run the program:
     ```bash
     .\a.exe
     ```